Introduction to the Additional Medicare Tax

 - Threshold for married filing jointly = $250,000

-- Excess above threshold = $280,000 โ $250,000 = $30,000
+- Excess above threshold = $280,000 − $250,000 = $30,000

-- Additional Medicare Tax = 0.009 ร $30,000 = $270
+- Additional Medicare Tax = 0.009 × $30,000 = $270

 Interpreting the Result and Watching for Withholding Gaps

-The result is especially useful when you compare it against actual withholding.
-An employer may begin withholding once your wages from that one employer exceed $200,000, even if you later file jointly and the household threshold is $250,000.
+This is also the place to compare the estimate with what has already been withheld.
+An employer can begin withholding once wages from that one employer exceed $200,000, even if you later file jointly and the household threshold is $250,000.
 That can create over-withholding for some people and under-withholding for others.
-For example, two spouses could each earn $170,000.
-Neither employer would necessarily begin Additional Medicare Tax withholding because each worker is below $200,000 at that employer, but together the couple would have $340,000 of earned income and therefore meaningful surtax liability on a joint return.
-This calculator helps reveal that gap before filing time.
+Two spouses can each earn income below the payroll trigger, yet still have meaningful surtax liability on a joint return once their earnings are combined.

-Limitations and Assumptions
+Limitations and Assumptions for the Additional Medicare Tax

 - This page provides an estimate for planning and education.
 It does not replace your tax return, Form 8959, payroll records, or professional advice.